grafana/grafana/contribute/backend/README.md

 # Backend

-The contribution guidelines for Grafana backend developers contain a lot of information for anyone who wants to contribute to our open-source project.
+The contribution guidelines for Grafana backend developers contain a lot of information for anyone who wants to contribute to our open source project.
 But you don't necessarily have to read all of it, so long as you read what is most relevant to you.

 ## Guidelines everyone should read